 Next Generation Sequencing (NGS): New sequencing techniques that can quickly analyze multiple sections of DNA at the same time.
-Older forms of sequencing could only analyze one section of DNA at once (Kamps, et al., 2017).
+Older forms of sequencing could only analyze one section of DNA at once (Kamps et al., 2017).

-Unfavorable Intermediate-Risk Prostate Cancer: Clinical/pathological features must include: No high- or very high-risk group features and one or more of the following: Grade Group 3, \geq of 50% biopsy cores are positive (e.g., \geq 6 of 12 cores), and either 2 or 3 intermediate risk factors (T2b-T2c disease, Grade Group 2 or 3, PSA 10-20) (NCCN Prostate Cancer, v4.2023).
+Unfavorable Intermediate-Risk Prostate Cancer: Clinical/pathological features must include: No high- or very high-risk group features and one or more of the following: Grade Group 3, at least 50% biopsy cores are positive (e.g., ≥ 6 of 12 cores), and 2 or 3 intermediate risk factors (T2b-T2c disease, Grade Group 2 or 3, PSA 10-20 ng/mL) (NCCN Prostate Cancer, v1.2025).

-Very High-Risk Prostate Cancer: Clinical/pathological features must include: 2 or 3 features of High-Risk Prostate Cancer, Primary Gleason pattern 5, T3b-T4 disease, and greater than 4 cores with Grade Group 4 or 5 (NCCN Prostate Cancer, v4.2023).
+Very High-Risk Prostate Cancer: Clinical/pathological features must include at least two of the following: T3-T4 disease, Grade Group 4 or 5, and PSA greater than 40 ng/mL (NCCN Prostate Cancer, v1.2025).

-Very Low-Risk Prostate Cancer: Clinical/pathological features must include all of the following: PSA is less than 10, Grade Group 1, less than 3 biopsy cores positive with less than 50% cancer in each core and non-palpable disease (T1c) (NCCN Prostate Cancer, v4.2023).
+Very Low-Risk Prostate Cancer: Clinical/pathological features must include all of the following: PSA is less than 10 ng/mL, Grade Group 1, less than 3 biopsy fragments/cores positive with no more than 50% cancer in each core,T1c disease and PSA density < 0.15 ng/mL/g (NCCN Prostate Cancer, v1.2025).

 Whole Exome Sequencing (WES): About 1% of a person's DNA makes protein.
-These protein making sections are called exons.
+These protein-making sections are called exons.
 All the exons together are called the exome.
-WES is a DNA analysis technique that looks at all the exons in a person, or a tissue type such as a tumor, at one time, rather than gene by gene (MedlinePlus, 2020).
+WES is a DNA analysis technique that looks at all the exons in a person, or a tissue type such as a tumor, at one time, rather than gene by gene (MedlinePlus, 2021).

-Whole Genome Sequencing (WGS): WGS determines the sequence of the entire DNA in a person, or a tissue type, such as a tumor, which includes the protein making (coding) as well as non-coding DNA elements (MedlinePlus, 2020).
+Whole Genome Sequencing (WGS): WGS determines the sequence of the entire DNA in a person, or a tissue type, such as a tumor, which includes the protein-making (coding) as well as non-coding DNA elements (MedlinePlus, 2021).